robcalcote/413ClassWork/Sprints/sprint4.md

-# # Checkout Page: `/catalog/checkout/`
+#X# Checkout Page: `/catalog/checkout/`
   #X# Show a form containing address fields: address, city, state, zip, etc.
-# # Create an account at https://stripe.com.
+#X# Create an account at https://stripe.com.
   # # Place your Stripe standard, testing key and secret in settings as `settings.STRIPE_PUBLIC_KEY` and `settings.STRIPE_SECRET_KEY`.
-  # # You can set `stripe.api_key` in settings as well.
+  #X# You can set `stripe.api_key` in settings as well.
-# # Use the Stripe.com "Checkout" method to show the payment control.
+#X# Use the Stripe.com "Checkout" method to show the payment control.
-  # # Note that Stripe offers several methods of collecting payments.
+  #X# Note that Stripe offers several methods of collecting payments.
 We're using one at https://stripe.com/docs/checkout.
-  # # Your Django form should include a hidden "stripeToken" field to put the returned stripe token into: `stripeToken = forms.CharField(widget=forms.HiddenInput())`
+  #X# Your Django form should include a hidden "stripeToken" field to put the returned stripe token into: `stripeToken = forms.CharField(widget=forms.HiddenInput())`
-# # You don't need to validate the address fields.
+#X# You don't need to validate the address fields.
 You can assume they are entered correctly.
 #X# In the form's clean() method, do something like this:

-        def clean(self):
+        #X# def clean(self):
             try:
                 self.sale.finalize(self.cleaned_data['stripeToken'])
             except Exception as e:
                 raise forms.ValidationError('Error processing payment: {}'.format(e))

-# # See the Sale object above for ideas on the `finalize()` method.
+#X# See the Sale object above for ideas on the `finalize()` method.
-# # Upon successful form submission and charge:
+#X# Upon successful form submission and charge:
-  # # Update product quantities in the database.
+  #X# Update product quantities in the database.
-  # # Update the `purchased` and `charge_id` fields in the shopping cart, which turns it into a real Sale.
+  #X# Update the `purchased` and `charge_id` fields in the shopping cart, which turns it into a real Sale.
-  # # Forward the user to the "receipt" page.
+  #X# Forward the user to the "receipt" page.

-# # Receipt: `/catalog/receipt/<saleid>/`
+#X# Receipt: `/catalog/receipt/<saleid>/`
-  # # This page can show the receipt for any sale object
+  #X# This page can show the receipt for any sale object
-  # # Show a table of products purchased (similar to the cart page)
+  #X# Show a table of products purchased (similar to the cart page)